priyal-unbxd/Review/README.md

-Thie Review Application is a problem given on gumRoad which i picked so to learn javascript , python and Django .
+Hello, This Review Application is a problem given on gumRoad which i picked so to learn javascript , python and Django .
 You can find this problem on following Url :https://gumroad.notion.site/Coding-challenge-f7aa85150edd41eeb3537aae4632619f Essentially this is a reviewing utility where admin can add number of products and user can rate and comment on these given products .
 Index Page where all the products are listed with there average rating calculated.